 Hong Kong tycoon Silas Chou hails from a renowned family of textile and apparel manufacturers.
 But it was when he acquired Tommy Hilfiger in 1989, with associate Lawrence Stroll, that he became a big player in the global fashion industry.

-The jewel in his crown, though, was Michael Kors, which went public in 2011 and was valued in September 2014 at close to $15 billion.
+The jewel in his crown, however, was Michael Kors, which went public in 2011 and was valued in September 2014 at close to $15 billion.
 In 2014, Chou and business partner Lawrence Stroll sold their 5.7 percent stake in the company.